-Most of the critics appear to be hugely impressed with BMW’s new cross-genre car, with praise being given to the Gran Coupe’s qualities as a sporting grand tourer, along with the excellent drivetrains and desirable looks.
-However, it’s by no means the cheapest car in this class.
+Most of the critics appear to be hugely impressed with BMW’s new cross-genre car, with praise being given to the Gran Coupe’s qualities as a sporting grand tourer, along with the excellent drivetrains and what is without doubt the most elegant-looking BMW currently on sale.
+However, it’s not exactly cheap.

 Apart from a few redesigns such as a more contoured dash, most of the centre console is identical to what you’d find in the normal 6 Series, so you get a high quality and well styled dashboard, with good storage and easy-to-use controls.

-The biggest changes, though, are in the back – thanks to the stretched wheelbase and the slightly higher roofline, there’s more space for rear passengers when compared with the two-door Sixes.
-The boot is also, at 460 litres, the same size as the one on the standard cars, though the Gran Cabrio’s rear seats do fold down completely flat, which isn’t a feature on the shorter 6 Series models.
+The biggest changes, though, are in the back – thanks to the stretched wheelbase and the slightly higher roofline, there’s more space for rear passengers when compared with the two-door version.
+At 460 litres, the boot is same size as the standard car’s, though the Gran Coupe’s rear seats do fold down completely flat, unlike the others.

 The experts were initially sceptical about the handling qualities of the Gran Coupe when it was announced, but the way the BMW drives seems to have surpassed many critics’ expectations.
-Most were hugely impressed with the Gran Coupe’s poise and balance for such a large and heavy car (though a few did say it was ‘sporting’ rather than ‘sporty’), and a handful thought it was better to drive than the standard 6 Series.
-Some even thought it was dynamically superior to the 5 Series!
+Most were hugely impressed with the Gran Coupe’s poise and balance for such a large and heavy car, and a handful thought it was better to drive than the standard 6 Series.

 The Gran Coupe also appears to do a fine job as a more relaxed cruiser – bar a slight hint of wind whistle around the wing mirrors, most of the reviews state the cabin is very refined, and the ride quality is good, even in the firmer ‘Sport’ setting, and the eight-speed gearbox works brilliantly in both manual and automatic modes.